julien-michot/tinyopt/README.md

 ## Tinyopt: the easy way

-`tinyopt` is inspired by the simple syntax of python so it is very developer friendly*, just call `Optimize` and give it something to optimize, say `x` and something to minimize.
+`Tinyopt` is inspired by the simple syntax of python so it is very developer friendly*, just call `Optimize` and give it something to optimize, say `x` and something to minimize.

 `Optimize` performs automatic differentiation so you just have to specify the residual(s), no jacodians/derivatives to calculate because you know the pain, right?
 No pain, vanished, thank you Julien.

 \* but not compiler friendly, sorry gcc/clang but you'll have to work double because it's all templated.

-### What's the square root of 2?
+### Example: What's the square root of 2?
-Beause using `std::sqrt` is over hyped, let's try to recover it using `tinyopt`, here is how to do:
+Beause using `std::sqrt` is over hyped, let's try to recover it using `Tinyopt`, here is how to do:

 ```cpp
 // Define 'x', the parameter to optimize, initialized to '1' (yeah, who doesn't like 1?)